Disciplin A Kitschme: Belgrade years (1981–1992)

-London years (1995–2003)
+London years (1995–2004)

-At the beginning of his staying in London, Kojić performed insturmental rhythm & blues in London clubs with former Zabranjeno Pušenje keyboardist Džihan Dado.
+At the beginning of his staying in London, Kojić performed instrumental rhythm & blues in London clubs with former Zabranjeno Pušenje keyboardist Džihan Dado.
 With three other Yugoslav emigrants, former Ekatarina Velika bassist Bojan Pečar, former Riblja Čorba guitarist and singer-songwriter Nikola Čuturilo and drummer Momo, he formed the band Lost Children, which performed covers of songs by Yugoslav 1970s rock bands.
 For a time, he worked with local musicians in the bands It's Good To Smoke and Brushstick Blues.

 In 1995, Kojić decided to reform Disciplina Kičme.
-With the Black British singer Gofie Bebe and drummer Pete "Beat" Warren from New Zealand, he reformed the band with an altered name, Disciplin A Kitschme, Kojić himself adopting the stage name Black Tooth.
+With the Grenadian singer Gofie Bebe and drummer Pete "Beat" Warren from New Zealand, he reformed the band with an altered name, Disciplin A Kitschme, Kojić himself adopting the stage name Black Tooth.
 Warren previously used to work with the Australian bands DD Smash and Pop Mechanix and various less-known American bands and Gofie Bebe debuted in Disciplin A Kitschme.
 The three met at a jam session in a local pub.
 The band performed in minor clubs in England and in the spring of 1996 they founded their own record label, Babaroga Records.
 Through Babaroga Records the band released the maxi single "Have You Ever Heard Of Any Other Rhythm?", featuring three versions of the title track, which was an English language version of the song "Da li znaš za neki drugi ritam", originally released on the album Nova iznenađenja za nova pokolenja.
 The single also featured the song "I've Got Those Technicolor Eyes", an English language version of "Ja imam šarene oči", originally released on the EP of the same name.
 During the years in London, the band joined in on the city's drum and bass scene, incorporating elements of the genre into their work.